GPTransco/customer-integration/README.md

 * SCAC is a Standard Carrier Alpha Code which is unique for each carrier (4 letter code);
 * There is no multi-tenancy and only 1 carrier is using the system;

+## Technical requirements
+* Create a Ruby on Rails application
+* Your application should include models mentioned above
+* Setup your application so you may fullfill the SpaceWagon's integration from the business perspective
+* Implement SpaceWagon's service

+### Tips
+* As mentioned before, we have way too many integrations, so your code should be easy to read, understand and maintain
+* Your code should be tested (feel free to use any framework, we use RSpec)
+* Do not waste time on application's architecture as you have not enough information to make correct decisions
+* Homework assignment might seem uninformative and missing pieces but that is what we are testing - your creativity and ability to perform

+If you have any questions, contact your associated person.

 ## SpaceWagon specification

 Below is the exact information we received from SpaceWagon.